 The first issue of the new decade covered several new changes to elite horse sports.
-Topics discussed at the Fédération Equestre Internationale meeting in Barcelona, Spain, included forming a committee to advise the FEI on footing (more and more advertisements for footing companies popped up in this decade as riders became insistent on good riding surfaces) and to create guidelines for organizing committees, as well as introducing a freestyle test at the European and World Dressage Championships.
+Topics discussed at the Fédération Equestre Internationale meeting in Barcelona, Spain, included forming a committee to advise the FEI on footing (more and more advertisements for footing companies popped up in this decade as riders became insistent on good riding surfaces) and to create guidelines for organizing committees, as well as introducing a freestyle test at the European and world dressage championships.

 By mid-1990, talk turned to the inaugural World Equestrian Games in Stockholm.
-In the August 24, 1990, issue, Chronicle President Peter Winants wrote his impressions of the world championships in an editorial.
+In the Aug.
+24, 1990, issue, Chronicle President Peter Winants wrote his impressions of the world championships in an editorial.

 U.S. riders brought home three medals; Becky Hart and RO Grand Sultan earned individual gold in endurance, Bruce Davidson and Pirate Lion brought home individual bronze in eventing, and the vaulting team earned bronze.

 Starting in the late ’80s and continuing into 1990 and 1991, the American Horse Shows Association struggled with the decision to require ATSM-approved helmets.
 In a Jan.
-4, 1991, editorial, John Strassburger offered his opinion.
+4, 1991, editorial John Strassburger offered his opinion.
 Some riders complained that the helmets were too heavy, too expensive or not available everywhere.

-The debate raged on throughout the 90s, prompting numerous letters to the Chronicle from concerned readers.
+The debate raged on throughout the ’90s, prompting numerous letters to the Chronicle from concerned readers.